Other products

 Special precautions to be taken by the person administering the veterinary medicinal product to animals:

-Wear either a disposable half-mask respirator conforming to European standard
+Avoid inhalation of dust.
+Wear either a disposable half-mask respirator conforming to

-Thoroughly clean all equipment used in medicating feed.
+Clean thoroughly all equipment used for medicating feed.

 Other precautions: